Quicklist: Outdoor Hanging Lights

 - CFL Bulbs – Short for compact fluorescent lights, these bulbs use less energy than incandescent bulbs and last much longer.

-- LED Bulbs – Short of light emitting diode, these bulbs are also extremely energy efficient and long-lasting.
+- LED Bulbs – Short for light emitting diode, these bulbs are also extremely energy efficient and long-lasting.
 Unlike CFLs, they don’t heat up during use.

 - Incandescent Bulbs – The least energy efficient option, these traditional bulbs are the cheapest option available.